andrebiegel/liferay-configuration-api/README.md

 A configuration category can have a custom icon.
 Available Icons are provided by Clay UI (see [3])

-Because of the known issue regarding. the section label it is recommened to use the existing sections so far.
+Because of the known issue regarding the section label, it is recommened to use the existing sections so far.
 The following can be used:

 * content
 * plattform